jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

       When ``ecrelative`` is false the value is interpreted as a length in em-units.
-Otherwise the value is interpreted as a multiple of "half-stroke-widths": half the span of the stroked path given the angle at the cap point.
+Otherwise the value is interpreted as a multiple of "stroke-widths": the span of the stroked path at the angle at the cap.

    .. object:: arcsclip (string, default="auto")